programminghistorian/jekyll/lessons/getting-started.md

 try this.

-In Komodo, create a new file, enter the following two-line program and save it to your `programming-historian`{.filename} directory as `hello-world.py`{.filename}
+In Komodo, create a new file, enter the following two-line program and save it to your `programming-historian` directory as `hello-world.py`

 ``` python
 # hello-world.py
 print 'hello world'
 ```

-You should then be able to double-click the “`Run Python`{.filename}” button that you created in the previous step to execute your program.
+You should then be able to double-click the “`Run Python`” button that you created in the previous step to execute your program.
 If all went well, it should look something like this (click on the image to see a full-size copy):

 ![hello world in Komodo Edit on a Mac][]

 “Hello World” in Python on a Mac

-Notice that the output of your program was printed to the “`Command Output`{.filename}” pane.
-If you cannot see your Command Output pane, you can open it in the menu:
-`View-> Tabs & Sidebars -> Command Output`{.filename}.
+Notice that the output of your program was printed to the “`Command Output`” pane.
+If you cannot see your Command Output pane, you can open it in the menu: `View-> Tabs & Sidebars -> Command Output`.

 ### Interacting with a Python shell